Eyelid Surgery – Blepharoplasty

-A blepharoplasty (eyelid surgery) is a surgical procedure that can rejuvenate the appearance of both the upper and lower eyelids.
-As we age, the eyelids lose their firmness and fullness and the muscles of the eye become lax.
+Eyelid surgery, medically referred to as blepharoplasty and commonly known as an “eyelid lift,” is a surgical procedure that can rejuvenate the appearance of both the upper and lower eyelids.
+As we age, the eyelids lose their firmness and fullness, and the muscles around the eyes become lax.
 As a result, in the upper lids, excess skin causes our eyelids to appear wrinkled and can limit our vision.
-In the lower lids, excess skin and the drooping of fat and muscle causes changes in the shape of the eyes and in the development of malar bags.
-A blepharoplasty can address these hallmark signs of aging and restore a youthful appearance.
-At Florida Plastic Surgery Group, this procedure can be performed on the upper and/or lower eyelids and is often combined with other procedures, such as a brow lift, face lift, and mid-face lift.
+In the lower lids, excess skin and the drooping of fat and muscle causes changes in the shape of the eyes and can lead to the development of malar bags.
+Eyelid surgery can address these hallmark signs of aging and restore a youthful appearance.

-There are a number of different ways to perform a blepharoplasty and the decision whether to remove skin; skin and muscle; or skin, muscle, and fat depends on your particular surgeon.
-After carefully evaluating the aging process and what makes eyelids look young, our approach is centered around volume preservation.
-Most surgeons and traditional techniques incorporate a significant amount of fat and muscle removal, which results in a hollowed, cadaveric appearance to the lids.
+There are a number of different ways to perform a blepharoplasty and the decision whether to remove skin, skin and muscle, or skin, muscle, and fat depends on your particular surgeon’s approach.
+After carefully evaluating the aging process and what makes eyelids look young, our approach is centered around volume preservation to avoid a “hollowed” appearance, which can occur if an excessive amount of fat and muscle removal is incorporated into the procedure.

 Upper Eyelid Surgery